bjucps/cps110-thinkcspy/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

 ::

-    $ python firstprogram.py
+    C:\> python firstprogram.py
     My first program adds two numbers, 2 and 3:
     5

-These examples show Python being run from a Unix command line.
-In other development environments, the details of executing programs may differ.
-Also, most programs are more interesting than this one.
+These examples show Python being run from a Windows command line.
+In other environments, the details of executing programs may differ.

 .. admonition:: Want to learn more about Python?

 	If you would like to learn more about installing and using Python, here are some video links.

+   TODO: Update Python install video links

 	`Installing Python for Windows <http://youtu.be/9EfGpN1Pnsg>`__ shows you how to install the Python environment under Windows Vista,
 	`Installing Python for Mac <http://youtu.be/MEmEJCLLI2k>`__ shows you how to install under Mac OS/X, and